top of page

 My name is Philly

-I set up this website so that no woman has to go through what I have been through.
-A severe thrush infection left me with neurological damage in my vulva vestibule, which took just under 2 years to diagnose.
+I set up Thrush Support website so that no woman has to go through what I have been through.
+A severe thrush infection left me with neurological damage in my vulvar vestibule, which took just under 2 years to diagnose.

-A misdiagnosis of cytolytic vaginosis and associated prescription of augmentin triggered recurrent thrush and rendered me disabled by pain.
-My career has been derailed, my dreams of having a family indefinitely on hold and having been living in constant pain for 2+ years.
+A misdiagnosis of cytolytic vaginosis and associated prescription of Augmentin triggered recurrent thrush and rendered me disabled by pain.
+My career has been derailed, my dreams of having a family are indefinitely on hold and I have been living in constant pain for 2+ years.
 The prospect that my genitals will burn for the rest of my life is devastating and it's a damning indictment on the state of women's health that it's taking a patient to raise awareness and help prevent the development of nerve damage in other women.

 If you are prone to thrush, you have the right to know the real risks and stop nerve damage before it starts.